 ICICI FCNR Deposits

-- ICICI offers FCNR deposits in 9 different currencies, just like DBS.
+- ICICI offers FCNR deposits in 9 different currencies.
 Popular currencies include JPY, AUD, USD and GBP.

 - The interest earned on the deposit, and the deposit amount itself, are fully repatriable.